• Skip to primary navigation

 I typically add flavors when I make a layered cake.
 One of my favorites is to use raspberry seedless jam like in this Gluten Free Chocolate Raspberry Cake.

-You can also add flavor like peppermint or orange by adding a teaspoon of flavored extract to the cake batter.
+You can add flavor like peppermint or orange by adding a teaspoon of flavored extract to the cake batter.

 How long will this chocolate pound cake keep fresh?

-This cake will keep for up to 4 days in an air-tight container or for up to 4 months in the freezer.
+This cake will keep fresh for up to 4 days in an air-tight container or for up to 4 months in the freezer.
 For best results, freeze this cake sliced and not whole.
 It will also be easier to store if frozen in slices.
 Be sure the cake is fully cooled before freezing!

 A close up of a slice of the chocolate cake on a plate.